d3vilh/raspberry-gateway/README.md

 </p>

 [**OpenVPN Client**](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-client) container for using external OpenVPN server connection for selected containers of this project.
-> **Note**: qBitTorrent can be configured to use OpenVPN Client as a proxy to download torrents via VPN!
+> **Note**: qBitTorrent can be configured to use OpenVPN Client connection to download torrents the way your ISP will not recognize!

 [**qBittorrent**](https://www.qbittorrent.org) an open-source software alternative to µTorrent, with lightweight web administration interface: